-This plan was designed for the advanced triathlete by Joe Friel using the principles of The Triathletes Training Bible.
-Before starting this plan you should have completed a Base training period and be able to train at least 16 hours per week.
+This plan was designed by Joe Friel for the OVER-AGE-50 advanced and well-experienced triathlete using the principles of The Triathlete's Training Bible (there is a similarly titled plan for the UNDER-50 triathlete).
+Before starting this plan you should have completed a Base training period and be able to train at least 15 hours per week.
 This 12-week plan includes three Build periods of three weeks each, two weeks of Peak period and ends with the week of your A-priority, half-iron-distance/70.3 race.
 The key to the success of this plan is the race-specific intensity inserted at just the right times.

-The plan uses common triathlon language to describe the workouts and is easy to follow as you may see by clicking the plan preview above.
+The plan uses common triathlon language to describe the workouts and is easy to follow as you may see by reading the workout samples in the preview.
 By the end of 12 weeks you will have excellent fitness and be ready for your A-priority, half-Ironman race.

 Strength: WU 5-10 minutes.
 Then 2 sets of SM weight lifting.
 First set is light (12 reps with 15RM load).
 Second set is heavy heavy (3-6 reps with 6RM load).
 CD 5-10 minutes spinning in easy gear/resistance at high rpm.
 For details on strength training go to http://trainingbible.com/Resources/ and then scroll down to TRAINING WORKOUTS.
 Or turn to Chapter 13 in The Triathlete's Training Bible (or go here: http://www.trainingbible.com/bkp-all/pdf/Triathlon_Strength_Program.pdf).

-BT: Cruise intervals on Hill.
+BT: Cruise intervals.
 Warm- up about 10 minutes.
-Then on a moderately steep hill (about 4-6% grade) that takes about 3-5 minutes to run up do 3-5 intervals.
+Then on a moderately steep hill (about 4-6% grade) that takes about 3-5 minutes to run up do 3-4 intervals.
 Get in about 15 minutes of total uphill interval time.
 Build to heart rate zone 4 by the top on each.
 Perceived exertion by half way up should be about 7 on a 10 scale.
 Recovery is your descent time.
 Jog easily and walk coming back down after each.
 Do a short cool down.
 Good form!

-Run with heart rate in zone 1 on a flat, soft surface such as on a trail or in a park.
+Run in heart rate 1 on a mostly flat, soft surface such as on a trail or in a park.
 VERY easy.
 Best done alone.
 If feeling very tired shorten this run or don't do it.